 - After installing the mobile app, log in with the personal account credentials that you created in step two.

-UpToDate is an evidence-based, physician-authored clinical decision support resource which clinicians trust to make the right point-of-care decisions.
+UpToDate is an evidence-based, physician-authored clinical decision support resource that clinicians trust to make the right point-of-care decisions.

 Installing the UpToDate mobile app